arumshisky/blog/_posts/2019/2019-07-07-analogies.markdown

 	<!--figcaption>some figure</figcaption-->
 </figure>

-Unfortunately, they are not, and it's actually been shown a while ago that the vector offset does not work as advertised.
+Unfortunately, they are not.
+It's actually been shown a while ago that the vector offset does not work as advertised.

-## All things wrong with word analogies
+## All things wrong with word analogies.

 To the best of my knowledge, the first suspicions about vector offset arose when it didn't work for lexicographic relations {% cite KoperScheibleEtAl_2015_Multilingual_reliability_and_semantic_structure_of_continuous_word_spaces %}.
 Then the still-largest-to-date BATS dataset {% cite GladkovaDrozdEtAl_2016_Analogybased_detection_of_morphological_and_semantic_relations_with_word_embeddings_what_works_and_what_doesnt %} offered a large balanced sample of 40 relations, among which the vector offset worked well only on those that happened to be included in the original Google dataset.